mjc-school/MJC-School/stage #2.5/module #4 REST Basics - Spring Web/module_description.md

 # REST Basics - Spring Web

-This module provides basic patterns, principals and approaches that can be applied for designing REST API.
+This module provides basic patterns, principles and approaches that can be applied for designing REST API.

 ## Contents